ReOrient 2017 Festival of Short Plays

 ReOrient Festival in the Press

-Theater: ReOrient Festival serves up varied views of Middle East
+ReOrient fest in SF serves up varied views of Middle East

 Voices of the Middle East and North Africa

-Festival Producer Evren Odcikin is interviewed by Malihe Ramazan for KPFA program.
+Festival Producer Evren Odcikin is interviewed by Malihe Razazan for KPFA program.

 Golden Thread Productions and LMDA Partnership